 Can You Buy Stand Alone General Liability Insurance?

 You can purchase general liability insurance on its own.
 It can be more cost-effective for your business to bundle it with other insurance policies, however.
 A business owners’ policy (BOP) combines liability and property insurance coverage.
 General liability on its own doesn’t cover damage done to your company property or your vehicles.

-If you want to make sure your company’s covered, also consider investing in these additional coverage.
+If you want to make sure your company’s covered, also consider investing in this additional coverage.